ramsurya2910/openapphack-vm/README.md

 Install your specific generators

-e.g npm install -g generator-patternlab ( this can be any one of the generators from the list of generators mentioned in openapphack-yoeman-generators repo)
+npm install -g generator-{give-your-generator-name} ( this can be any one of the generators from the list of generators mentioned in openapphack-yoeman-generators repo e.g. npm install -g generator-patternlab)

 Update the same as generator_instructions in  openapphack.generateapp.yml or